Elmehdi-Erraji/Maska/README.md

 worrying about objects management.

 ### Spring Beans
+In spring , any object managed by the Spring IoC container is called a "bean".
+These beans are typically defined in configuration files(or using annotations) and are created and wired by spring according to the app needs.
+In this project classes like "UserService" or "UserRepository" would be configured as beans so that they can be injected where we need them.

 ### Bean Scopes
+Bean scopes define the lifecycle and visibility of a bean inside the Spring application. some common scopes include:
+ * Singleton: A single instance of the bean is created and shared across the entire app.
+ * Prototype: A new instance is created every time the bean is requested.
+ * Request: Creates a bean for a single HTTP request(useful for webapps).
+ * Session: A bean instance is create for each user session.

+Depending on the requirements of the User management system, you might choose a different scope for your beans.

 ### ApplicationContext
+The ApplicationContext is the central interface to the Spring container, providing configuration, managing beans, and handling dependencies.

 ### Component Scanning and Stereotype Annotations
+Spring offers a feature called Component Scanning that automatically detects and registers beans in the application context based on annotations.

 ### Spring Data JPA
+Spring Data JPA is a module that simplifies data access in Spring applications.
+It provides a set of interfaces and helper methods to interact with the database, making CRUD operations (Create, Read, Update, Delete) easy to implement.

 ### Spring MVC
+Spring MVC (Model-View-Controller) is a web module within Spring that allows us to handle HTTP requests and responses.

 ### Installation and Setup
+Setting up a Spring project without Spring Boot involves configuring dependencies and creating necessary configuration files to define beans, specify dependency injection, and configure the MVC framework.
+This setup requires manual steps, such as adding the Spring libraries, setting up an ApplicationContext, and configuring XML or Java-based configurations for your beans.